kubernetes/kops/docs/instance_groups.md

   because we need to force the cloud to run an instance in every zone, so we can mount the master volumes - we cannot do that across zones.

+## Instance Groups Disclaimer

+* When there is only one availability zone in a region (eu-central-1) and you would like to run multiple masters, you have to define multiple instance groups for each of those masters. (e.g. `master-eu-central-1-a` and `master-eu-central-1-b` and so on...)
+* If instance groups are not defined correctly (particularly when there are an even number of master or multiple groups of masters into one availability zone in a single region), etcd servers will not start and master nodes will not check in.
+This is because etcd servers are configured per availability zone.
+DNS and Route53 would be the first places to check when these problems are happening.

 ## Listing instance groups

 `kops get instancegroups`